 In June 2019, Tilray entered into an aircraft time-share agreement and a lease consent and subordination agreement with Brendan Kennedy and other parties thereto.
 Pursuant to these agreements, Tilray has access to and use an aircraft owned by Mr. Kennedy, on an as-needed basis, and Tilray would reimburse Mr. Kennedy for certain related expenses.
-Tilray was not charged, and did not reimburse Mr. Kennedy for any expenses in 2019.
+In 2020, Tilray reimbursed Mr. Kennedy approximately \$261,000 under this agreement.